spamemail2134412-ship-it/TWW_Templar/README.md

 [West Z was not developed by West X developers.]

-[West Z as of now is only working on Solara due to it's usage of keypress() to simulate user inputs, this is subject to change however, as when I get my hands on a lvl 8 executor in which I can use a remote spy on TWW to view RemoteEvents, they can be triggered via script.]
+[West Z as of now is only working on Solara due to it's usage of keypress() to simulate user inputs, this is subject to change however, as when I have access to a lvl 8 executor which I can use a remote spy on TWW to view RemoteEvents, they can be triggered via script.]